- About Us

 - Health & Development

 Curious about your child’s speech and language development and what is appropriate?
 This chart provides some milestones.

-Stuttering, hoarseness and disinterest in communicating are not part of normal development.
+Stuttering of the first syllable, hoarseness and disinterest in communicating are not part of normal development.
+Repeating the first word is part of normal development.

 The ability to produce speech sounds, known as phonetic development, also occurs over time.
 Some speech sounds, such as v, r and th are not expected to be pronounced correctly until a child is 5, 6 or even 8 years old.
 See this Phonetic Development chart.

-For more information about these services, check out the Special Needs section of our Town Resources page.
+For more information about these services, check out the Special Needs section of our Resource Directory.